c10l/terraform-provider-proxmoxve/docs/index.md

 - `secret` (String, Sensitive) API Token secret
 - `tls_insecure` (Boolean) Set to `true` to bypass TLS cert validation.
 Defaults to `false`
 - `token_id` (String) API token ID. e.g. `user@pam!token_name`
+- `totp_seed` (String, Sensitive) If the `root` user has 2FA enabled, please inform the seed used to generate the OTPs.
+At the moment no other methods of 2FA are supported.